 Office hours: Office hours are a time when you can get help with homework, ask questions about course material, and discuss your grade or anything related to this course or economics in general.
 Bring your slideshow handouts.
-My office hours this semester are Monday, Tuesday, and Wednesday, 2 to 4 PM on Zoom.
-Please make an appointment at least 3 hours in advance on Starfish.
-Zoom links are posted on Starfish and Blackboard.
+My office hours this semester are TBA.
 If these hours are inconvenient due to schedule conflicts, please send email to schedule a special appointment and suggest some alternate times.